Introduction

 Transition from one operating system to another mostly depends on the person itself.
 Some people just adapt quicker to software than others.
 It greatly depends on your technical skills and how confident you are in navigating around the software of your current operating system.

-In general, moving from Ubuntu to macOS is pretty easy and smooth, there are no major problems that I would face.
-The most difficult thing was to get used to different keys and key binds.
-On Apple laptops, we have Option
+In general, moving from Ubuntu to macOS is pretty easy and smooth; there are no major problems that I would face.
+The most difficult thing was to get used to different keys and keybinds.
+On Apple laptops, we have Option and Command keys that are not present on Linux-powered laptops, and as soon as you start using a MacBook, you'll make mistakes all the time until you get used to it.

-to copy and paste stuff.
-It took around 4 days to get used to that, not a big deal.
+The most annoying one was to get used to Command c and Command v to copy and paste stuff.
+It took around 4 days to get used to that; not a big deal.
 I'm sure you can set copy and paste key bindings the same way as we have them on Linux and Windows, but I wanted to embrace the macOS workflow and get the same experience the most people get.

 Everything else was mostly straightforward.
 All the programs that I had on Ubuntu, I was able to install on macOS.
 There is even a GIMP photo editor available for Mac that I was using all the time on Linux.
 It's the best free image-editing tool that I've found so far, but it's super slow when opening it.